Murder of Lindsay Hawker: Events

-Hawker and Ichihashi met on Saturday, 24 March 2007 in a cafe.
+Hawker and Ichihashi met on Saturday, 25 March 2007 in a cafe.
 Afterwards, they caught a taxi to Ichihashi's apartment, a few hundred yards away.
 Hawker told the taxi driver to wait for a short time and went to the apartment.
 Seven minutes later, the taxi driver left after she failed to return.
-Hawker's naked body was later found buried in a bath filled with a mixture of compost soil and sand on the apartment's balcony.
-She had been bound and gagged with plastic ties and scarves, with one of her hands lying outside the mixture.
+Hawker's naked body was found the next day buried in a bath filled with a mixture of compost soil and sand on the apartment's balcony.
+She had been bound and gagged with plastic ties and scarves, with one of her hands sticking out of the mixture.

 Bruises across Hawker's upper body indicated that she had been subjected to a prolonged attack.
-Police said the egg-sized bruises on the left side of her face appeared to have been inflicted with a fist, while lesser marks on her upper body resulted from collisions with furniture.
+Police said the egg-sized bruises on the left side of her face appeared to have been inflicted by a fist, while lesser marks on her upper body resulted from collisions with furniture.
 Both Hawker and Ichihashi were familiar with martial arts; Ichihashi was more experienced than Hawker, having attained a black belt.
-Hawker had died when her assailant began strangling her and broke the cartilage in her neck.
+Hawker had died after her assailant began strangling her and broke the cartilage in her neck.
 Hawker's head was shaved after she was killed.
 Her possessions were found strewn across the room.

-Media had reported in the days after Hawker's death that Ichihashi had buried her in sand, but he actually buried the body in a mixture of sand and compost soil, then sprayed it with a substance used to compact and decompose waste.
+Media had reported in the days after Hawker's death that Ichihashi had buried her in sand, but it was actually a mixture of sand and compost soil, sprayed with a substance used to compact and decompose waste.
 It is believed that he planned to either bury the body in concrete or to wait until it had decomposed.
-Ichihashi had bought the materials over the course of six visits to his local hardware store in the hours leading up to the arrival of the police on 26 March.
+Ichihashi had bought those materials over the course of six visits to his local hardware store in the hours leading up to the arrival of the police on 26 March.